fiksn/awesome-ark/README.md

 ## What is it

-ARK is a new bitcoin layer2 protocol proposed by [Burak Keçeli](https://twitter.com/brqgoo).
+ARK (previously known as TBDXXX0 is a new bitcoin layer2 protocol proposed by [Burak Keçeli](https://twitter.com/brqgoo).

-The non-interactive version requires covenants (which can be achieved using CTV or APO) however using n-of-n multisig you can have a simplified version requiring all participants to be online (so it can be rolled out immediately).
+The non-interactive version requires covenants (which can be achieved using [CTV](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) or [APO](https://github.com/bitcoin/bips/blob/master/bip-0118.mediawiki)).

+However using n-of-n multisig you can have a simplified version requiring all participants to be online.
+Which means ARK can be rolled out on bitcoin immediately.

-It is complementary to lightning in a sense that you can still use lightning with ARK but most of the transactions will be done directly off-chain (and off-channel).
+It is complementary to lightning in a sense that you can still use lightning with ARK but most transactions will be done directly off-chain (and off-channel).
+ARK service providers (ASPs) providing liquidity are usually also lightning service providers (LSPs).

 ## List